Military prison: Italy

+New Zealand

+The only military prison in New Zealand is the Services Corrective Establishment (SCE) at Burnham Military Camp near Christchurch.
+Prior to 1995, the SCE was based at Ardmore, Auckland.
+The prison hosts enlisted personnel who are serving sentences with a maximum of two years.
+Commissioned officers and enlisted personnel sentenced to a prison term exceeding two years are sent to civilian prisons.
+According to lawyer Matthew Hague, the prison's regime consist of a mixture of corrective discipline and rehabilitation.

+Between 2013 and 2018, nearly 140 people were detained at SCE, with an average stay of 14 days.
+Half of inmates were sent there for drug and alcohol offences, while 20 were sent there for assault-related offences.
+In August 2025, a New Zealand Defence Force soldier, who became the first New Zealander convicted of attempted espionage, was sentenced to a prison term of two years at the facility.

+In addition to the Services Corrective Establishment, the NZDF has maintained cell facilities at RNZAF Base Ohakea, RNZAF Base Auckland, HMNZS Philomel and Linton Military Camp.

+Portugal

+The only military prison in Portugal is the Estabelecimento Prisional Militar, located at Tomar.

+Spain

+The only military prison in Spain is the Establecimiento Penitenciario Militar at Alcalá de Henares, near Madrid.

 United Kingdom

 The United Kingdom has one military correctional facility.
 (It has no establishments that would be considered prisons.)
 The Military Corrective Training Centre (colloquially known as the Glasshouse after the former military prison in Aldershot), in the town of Colchester, is where non-commissioned servicemen and women who are convicted by military courts and sentenced to more than 28 days, but less than three years, will be incarcerated.
 Women, although in the same prison, are kept separate from men.
 The facility is maintained and controlled by the British Army's Military Provost Staff (Adjutant General's Corps).
 More serious offenders with longer sentences are transferred to HM Prison Service as part of their dishonourable discharge.
 There are three categories of prisoner: